EffortlessHome/effortlesshome_addon/oasira_cloud_bridge/README.md

-# Oasira Cloud Bridge Add-on
+# EffortlessHome Cloud Bridge Add-on

-Connect your Home Assistant instance to Oasira Cloud services with integrated Matter Hub support.
+Connect your Home Assistant instance to EffortlessHome Cloud services with integrated Matter Hub support.

 ## About